casics/casics.github.io/README.md

 ❤️ Acknowledgments
 ------------------

-This material is based upon work supported by the [National Science Foundation](https://nsf.gov) under NSF EAGER Grant Number 1533792 (Principal Investigator: Michael Hucka).
+This material is based upon work supported by the [National Science Foundation](https://nsf.gov) under Grant Number 1533792 (Principal Investigator: Michael Hucka).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 <br>
 <div align="center">